RelationalAI/sales-eng-tools/README.md

     - **list_edb_names.sh** - list the EDBs in database RAI_CLI_DATABASE, in account RAI_CLI_PROFILE.
     - **list_engines.sh** - list the active engines in account RAI_CLI_PROFILE.
     - **load_source.sh** - load specified Rel source file into RAI_CLI_DATABASE, using RAI_CLI_ENGINE, in account RAI_CLI_PROFILE.
-    The relative path to the Rel source is preserved in the RAI model.
+    The relative path to the Rel source is preserved in the RAI model unless old/new reparenting directories are specified.
     - **rai_bench_results_summary.sh** - generate human-readable summary results from
     the JSON Lines (_*.jsonl_) files in a Basic Workloads Benchmark framework ("RAI bench") output directory.
     The location of the Basic Workloads directory is specified in RAI_BENCH_DIR.